St. Johns Bridge

-The St. Johns Bridge is a steel suspension bridge that spans the Willamette River in Portland, Oregon, United States, between the Cathedral Park neighborhood in North Portland and the Linnton and Northwest Industrial neighborhoods in Northwest Portland.
-It carries the U.S. Route 30 Bypass.
+The St. Johns Bridge is a steel suspension bridge that spans the Willamette River in Portland, Oregon, United States, between the Cathedral Park neighborhood in North Portland and the Linnton neighborhood in Northwest Portland.
+The bridge is named for the community at its east end, St. Johns, which was originally an independent city before being annexed by Portland.
+The bridge carries the U.S. Route 30 Bypass.
 It is the only suspension bridge in the Willamette Valley and one of three public highway suspension bridges in Oregon.

 The bridge has a 1207 ft center span and a total length of 2067 ft.
 It is the tallest bridge in Portland, with two 400 ft towers and a 205 ft navigational clearance.
 The adjacent park and neighborhood of Cathedral Park are named after the Gothic arch design of the bridge's towers and supports.

 History

 Design and construction

 Designed by consulting engineers David B. Steinman (1886–1960) and Holton D. Robinson, of New York, the St. Johns was the longest suspension-type bridge west of the Mississippi River at the time of construction.
 It is the only major highway suspension bridge in the Willamette Valley and one of only three major highway suspension bridges in Oregon.